 In 2012 Kate was part of a wedding flashmob video which went viral with over 7 million hits on YouTube.
 This led to her being approached by Channel 4’s BAFTA and NTA winning series Gogglebox.

-She is a regular presenter on Songs of Praise (BBC 1), The Sunday Hour (BBC R2) a weekly show with hymns, spiritual sounds, reflections, dedications and a wide range of inspirational music.
-She is a frequent contributor to the Pause For Thought feature on Chris Evans' Radio 2 Breakfast Show, for which she was awarded a Jerusalem Award in 2016.
-She has also presented In The Footsteps of Judas, a flagship Easter documentary for BBC 1, Alone With the In-Laws (Studio Lambert/BBC 2) and fronted the BBC Radio 2 documentary Believing in Beauty.
+Kate hosts The Sunday Hour (BBC R2) a weekly show with hymns, spiritual sounds, reflections, dedications and a wide range of inspirational music.
+She is a frequent contributor to the Pause For Thought feature on Chris Evans' Breakfast Show, for which she was recently won a Jerusalem Award, and has also fronted the BBC Radio 2 documentary Believing in Beauty.

 Kate loves telly and dancing.
 Her karaoke songs for choice are 9 to 5 or Ice, Ice Baby.
 She is owned by a 7 year old retired racing greyhound called Buster.

 Songs of Praise, In The Footsteps of Judas, priest in North Nottinghamshire.